 Can Workouts be Uploaded to Your Garmin?

 Yes, as I mentioned above, the workouts from the Garmin Connect Training Plan can be sent to compatible watches.
-You can also send and select specific workouts (or even design your own), which you can do either from the web-based Garmin Connect or the app on your phone.
+You can also send and select specific workouts (or even design your own).
+This can be done either from the web-based Garmin Connect or the app on your phone.

 If 12-16 weeks doesn’t work with your schedule, you can always take some of the components from the Garmin Connect Training Plan and make them into workouts manually that you can upload to your Garmin.